kitepad/n4d/README.md

 * Open Folder command to show folder in file tree
 * Remove editor config, plugin, spell checker, language support
 * Update scintilla to 5.24
+* Show tooltip for tabs by VK_CONTROL is keydown
+* Input goto line when left click on line info of status bar
+* Change tab width by right click on tab width of status bar
+* Change encoding/style by left click on encoding/style info of status bar.
+* Show options menu when right click on margin or right click with VK_CONTROL down on editor.
+* Left click with VK_CONTROL on add button (left of title bar) to open folder
+* First item of FileTree is changed to show current folder name with RED color and BOLD font
+* Left button of tab bar is used to toggle file tree, right click to show recent opened folders, maybe changed in the future.
+* Show all opened files when right click on tab scroll arrow, maybe changed to show as lexer selection dialog in the furtue.
+* Toggle all fold when clicked with VK_CONTROL in folding margin
+* Left parts of status bar are shown atrributs of current document, right parts are shown attributs of scintiall view.

 Below is Screenshot :